nextstrain/cli/doc/development.md

 into VS Code's Python support.

 The [`typing_extensions`][] module should be used for features added to the standard `typings` module after 3.6.
-(Currently this isn't necessary since we don't use those features.)

 We also use [Flake8][] for some static analysis checks focusing on runtime safety and correctness.
 You can run them like this: